Alleghany County Self Appraisal

 Celebration:

 Alleghany County businesses are showing strong enthusiasm for the “Breastfeeding Welcome Here” campaign.
-Tiffney has been working hard to engage businesses and churches, and this early outreach energy is helping build momentum across the district.
+Team members have been working hard to engage businesses and churches, and this early outreach energy is helping build momentum across the district.

 What They’re Already Doing: